top of page

 Discrimination against atheists, both at present and historically,

-includes the persecution of those identifying themselves or
+includes the persecution of those identifying themselves or labelled

-those discriminated against on the grounds of being atheists
+against on the grounds of being atheists might not have been

-might not have been considered as such in a different time or
+considered as such in a different time or place.
+As of 2015, 19

-apostasy, and in 13 of those countries it is punishable by death.
+countries it is punishable by death.

-Legal discrimination against atheists is uncommon in
+Legal discrimination against atheists is uncommon in constitutional

-constitutional democracies, although some atheists and atheist
+democracies, although some atheists and atheist groups, particularly

-laws, regulations, and institutions that they view as
+institutions that they view as discriminatory.
+In some Islamic

 Some historians, such as Lucien Febvre, have postulated that